github/opensource.guide/_articles/id-ID/code-of-conduct.md

 Banning members should not be taken lightly and represents a permanent and irreconcilable difference of perspectives.
 You should only take these measures when it is clear that a resolution cannot be reached.

-## Your responsibilities as a maintainer
+## Tanggung jawab Anda sebagai pengelola

 A code of conduct is not a law that is enforced arbitrarily.
 You are the enforcer of the code of conduct and it's your responsibility to follow the rules that the code of conduct establishes.